tushar-sharma/tushar-sharma.github.io/_posts/2024-07-22-review-book-the-molecule-of-more.md

 > the future isn't real.
 It's made up of bundle of possibilities that exist only in our minds.
 Those possibilities tend to be idealized - we usually don't imagine a mediocre outcome.

-> What happens when the future becomes the present - when the dineer is in your mouth or your lover is in your arms?
+> What happens when the future becomes the present - when the dinner is in your mouth or your lover is in your arms?
 The feeling of excitement, enthusiasm, and energy dissipate.
 Dopamine has shut down.
 Dopamine circuits doen't process experience in the rela world, only imaginary future possibilities.

 So we need something else to keep feeling good after we achieve our goals?

+> In the early 1960s, doctors prescribed large amounts of dopamine-boosting amphetamine to promote "cheerfullness, mental alertness, and optimisim"